IT2810/Go-Full/README.md

 #### Start expo
 `yarn start` or `expo start`

+### Testing the app
+Testing some of the functionality might be difficult as the graphs base themselves on drinking over a long period of time.
+We recommend bringing the app to Samfunnet for a real test.

+Jokes aside we have included a few test events that show of the functionality.
+There is also a line in AppProvider that can be uncommented to test notifications without having to wait 15 minutes.

+Also take note that the app was designed around a real alcohol consumption level.
+Due to technical constraints with our solution the app slows down after adding 30 units of alcohol.
+We've decided to call this a _Health Related Safety Feature_.

 ## About the App

 Go'Full is a party and drinks tracking app.
 The core idea is that students like to drink and stay drunk.
 We work to ensure that our users never forget to open that next beer.

 The app is a tounge-in-cheek joke referencing students relationship to alcohol and apps such as Lykkepromillen.
+We consider what you are currently looking at a vertical slice of a larger product, as such some code is created to ease further development and some desirable features are left uncreated.

 ## Technical Decisions and Processes